Pivot To Succeed

 4. What might we do that was impossible to do in the past, but if we could do it, would fundamentally change our business model and challenge the status quo?

-Has the pandemic been good or bad for business?
-The answer depends upon the owner’s ability to pivot and adapt.
+Have all these changes been good or bad for business?
+The answer depends upon the owner’s ability to pivot to succeed.